 Bangalore has been one of the most neglected metros in India.
-Bangalore is known as the garden city, silicon valley of India and very soon the biotech hub of India.
-We to wait for decades to get an international airport.
-What a shame.
+Bangalore is known as the garden city, Silicon Valley of India and very soon the biotech hub of India.
+We had to wait for decades to get an international airport.

-The airport is about 34 Kms from Bangalore [Vidhan Soudha].
+The airport is about 34 Km from Bangalore [Vidhan Soudha].

-To make the commute smooth NH-6 and NH-7 [Bangalore-Hyd] are being coverted into a six-lane road.
+To make the commute smooth, NH-6 and NH-7 [Bangalore-Hyd] are being converted into a six-lane road.
 NHA has acquired the required land.
 Additional access roads which will run into Bellary road is being planned.
-The existing roads through Hoskote and Hebbal will be upgraded to a four-lane expressway, which will meet the airport road.
+The existing roads through Hoskote and Hebbal will be upgraded to a four-lane expressway, meeting the airport road.
 See flyover details.

 On July 17, 2013 the Govt of India approved the change of name of Bangalore airport to Kempe Gowda International Airport.